PicnicSupermarket/error-prone-support/error-prone-contrib/README.md

   opportunities to simplify the code.
 - Please restrict the scope of a pull request to a single feature or fix.
 Don't sneak in unrelated changes.
-- If in doubt about whether a pull request will be accepted, please first file an issue to discuss it.
+- When in doubt about whether a pull request will be accepted, please first file an issue to discuss it.

 ### Our wishlist